MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

     return
 ```

-Run the above program.
-This adds a background called black. "with fade" is a command to transition from one scene to the other.
+Run the above program. "scene adds a background called black. "with fade" is a command to transition from one scene to the other.
 There are other examples of transitions that you can look at the online manual

-10.
+10. But what about the characters?

 ```
 define r = Character("Your name")